Betting the Super Bowl point spread is the most common football odds option, especially for new bettors looking to wager on Super Sunday.

 To put point spread betting into context, let’s take a look back at the point spread for Super Bowl 50:

 Carolina Panthers -6 (-110)

-However, if the Panthers had of won 13-10, then they won by 3 points and did not cover the 6-point spread, but the Broncos would have because they stayed within the spread.
+However, if the Panthers had won 13-10, then they won by three points and did not cover the 6-point spread, but the Broncos would have because they stayed within the spread.
 If you are still not sure how this works, take the final score and subtract the favorite’s value from their total or add the underdog total to their score to see who has more points.

-In actuality, the Broncos won 24-10, which meant that anyone who bet on the Broncos would have profited from Super Bowl 50.
+The Broncos won 24-10, which meant that anyone who bet on the Broncos would have profited from Super Bowl 50.